robrobbins/I/README.md

 You can require a file multiple times but the first seen definition is what will be used by subsequent requires.

+###Preload Is In
+You can cache scripts WITHOUT parsing them by using the new I.cache method:

+	I.cache('foo')
+	I.cache('bar')
+	I.cache('baz')

+Then whenever you want said resource to actually be injected and parsed:

+	I.parse(['foo', 'bar', 'baz'], function() {
+		//do stuff depending on foo, bar and baz...
+	});

 ###Depwriter

 A ruby utility program that scans your directories by filetypes (configurable,